mattyoung101/tamara/papers/poster/poster.typ

     #pop.column-box(heading: "Single Event Upsets")[
         #set text(size: 12pt)
-        SEUs are caused by ionising radiation striking a CMOS transistor on an integrated circuit, and inducing a small charge which can flip bits (@fig:seemechan).
+        SEUs are caused by ionising radiation striking a CMOS transistor on an integrated circuit, and inducing a small charge which can flip bits.
 This is dangerous, as it can invalidate the results of important calculations, potentially causing loss of life and/or property in safety-critical scenarios.
     ]

     #colbreak()